getsolus/help-center-docs/docs/packaging/troubleshooting-packaging.md

 ### "Error downloading https://github.com/project/blah/1.2.3.tar.gz: checksum mismatch"

 Your `source` tarball does not match the checksum next to it in `package.yml`.
 You should use `go-task new` or `go-task update` to write the correct checksum automatically.

-###  ffmpeg-chromium won't compile

-Make Harvey do it instead

 ### "Failed to build packages err="Failed to fetch source https://github.com/project/blah.git#{commit ref here}, reason: exit status 1\n"

 If your build fails immediately this message, and you are using a **git source**, you should clear the `solbuild` git sources cache:

 ```bash
 sudo rm -rf /var/lib/solbuild/sources/git